 The Bioart Society is calling for Finnish artists and artists based in Finland to apply for a one month art & science research residency in Tokyo, Japan, during autumn and winter 2023.
 The residency will be hosted by BioClub Tokyo in partnership with the Finnish Institute in Japan.

-Applications are submitted online via the form below including a research plan, portfolio and CV.
-The submission deadline is 13th May 2022, at 23.59 Finnish time.
+Applications are submitted online via the form below, including a research plan, portfolio and CV.
+The submission deadline is 26th May 2023, at 23:59 EEST.

-The selection will be made by the board of the Bioart Society together with BioClub Tokyo and the Finnish Institute in Japan.
+The selection will be made jointly by members of the Bioart Society together with BioClub Tokyo and the Finnish Institute in Japan.

-The residency will cover international and local travel, accommodation, working materials, access to workshops and local art & science communities for one artist for up to 4000 EURO.
+The residency will cover international and local travel, accommodation, working materials, access to workshops and local art & science communities for one artist for up to EUR 4000.

 During the residency, the facilities of the BioClub Tokyo will be available for the artist.
 This includes a fully equipped BSL1 lab, as well as a co-working space with fabrication equipment such as a laser cutter and a 3D printer.
 The artists need to cover their materials, reagents and plasticware.
 The residency will also support research visits within the wider network of BioClub Tokyo and the Finnish Institute in Japan, such as the metaPhorest Art & BioMedia Group at Waseda University and the BioLab at the Yamaguchi Center for Arts and Media.
 Research that involves GMO work in the lab will need to be approved by the ethical review board of BioClub Tokyo.

 The usage of the above-mentioned facilities is not a must, and we encourage artists to also apply with research ideas beyond biology and life sciences.